Estimated Reading Time: 5 minutes

 Pet therapy is becoming increasingly popular in care homes.
 If a resident previously had their own pet or had to give their pet up when moving into the care home, a therapy animal can offer the joy and companionship they previously had with their beloved furry friend.

-In a care home, pet therapy is known to ease loneliness for residents, particularly people who are missing their old home or pet.
+In a care home, pet therapy is known to ease feelings of isolation for residents, particularly people who are missing their old home or pet.
 In this way, pet therapy can help create a sense of familiarity.

 Residents may also benefit from reduced blood pressure, lowered stress levels, an improved mood and increased movement.
 Therapy animals have also shown they can increase positive social behaviour and decrease agitated behaviour, particularly for people with dementia.